Few-shot Multi-Task Learning of Linear Invariant Features with Meta Subspace Pursuit: Our method

 \item \textbf{Representation Learning Update}.
-The right singular vectors $\bV^{(k + 1) \top}$ from the HT step is taken as the learnt task-invariant subspace $\bB^{(k + 1)}$ at the $(k+1)$-th iteration, since it consists of orthonormal columns by construction. \end{enumerate} The \our{} Algorithm iteratively performs the above three steps until a stopping criterion is met.
+The right singular vectors $\bV^{(k + 1) \top}$ is taken as the learnt task-invariant subspace $\bB^{(k + 1)}$ at the $(k+1)$-th iteration. \end{enumerate} The \our{} algorithm iteratively performs the above three steps until a stopping criterion is met.
 The complete procedure of the \our{} is presented in Algorithm \ref{IHT}.
 It is noteworthy that the step size $\gamma$ is an important hyperparameter -- the algorithm converges to the desired solution only if $\gamma$ is set appropriately.

+In the \our{} algorithm, the choice of the parameter $s$ in the hard thresholding step is an important hyperparameter.
+In the ideal case where the dimension of the shared representation among tasks is known, setting $s$ to that value is sufficient.
+However, in realistic scenarios, the true dimension of the shared representation is generally unknown.
+In such cases, the algorithm can be executed on a subset of samples in each task using different values of $s$, and the most appropriate value can then be selected based on the generalization performance of the learned shared representation on other tasks.